-Wolli, installed in February - March 2020, is a site-specific sculptural light installation designed by Warren Langley as part of the WestConnex Public Art Program - Canal to Creek.
-Located in the Kindilan pedestrian underpass within the M5 Linear Park, Wolli is an 'experiential artwork' where 'the artwork and the viewer are co-dependent', as the artist highlights.
-Conceptually, the artwork is not just about creating a lighting installation.
+Wolli, installed in February - March 2020, is a site-specific sculptural light installation designed by Warren Langley, commissioned by the NSW Government and WestConnex Public Art Commission.
+Located in the Kindilan pedestrian underpass within the M5 Linear Park, Wolli is not just about creating a lighting installation.
 Rather, the artist uses light to create a sculptural form that provides a gentle, calming experience as park users move through the underpass.
-Key aspects of the artwork include:
+Key features of the artwork include:

-SUNLIGHT ON RIPPLES
+• SUNLIGHT ON RIPPLES